Peter O'Reilly (civil servant): Point Ellice House

 O'Reilly's residence in Victoria, Point Ellice House, is preserved today as a house museum and gardens.
 Positioned overlooking Selkirk Water and the Gorge Waterway, Point Ellice House was constructed between 1861 and 1862 for Catherine and Charles Wentworth Wallace.
-Architects John Wright & George Sanders chose an Italianate Villa-style design that was popular during the nineteenth century.
+Architects Wright & Sanders chose an Italianate Villa-style design that was popular during the nineteenth century.
 The Canadian Register of Historic Places lists the character-defining elements of the house as: